zspkg/.github/profile/README.md

 We are delighted to present a comprehensive collection of _Go_ libraries designed to enhance your development workflow and streamline your projects.
 Our libraries are specifically crafted to provide valuable tools and utilities for various aspects of backend development, including database management, API helpers, health checks, and much more.
-Whether you are a beginner or an experienced developer, we've got you covered!

 Explore our vast library collection below:
 1. **JAC** (**J**son **A**PI **C**onnector) - helps to build API connectors to your services and implements all basic functionality including JWT token support, basic _GET/POST/PATCH/DELETE_ methods implementation etc.